 An ancient city not far from Turkey’s southern border, a meeting point between the Arab Middle East and Turkish Anatolia, Gaziantep over the centuries has developed a culinary culture that is deeply rooted in the rhythm of the agricultural lands surrounding it and that is maintained with great pride and honor by the city’s cooks and food makers.
 Gaziantep is also the source for many of Turkish cuisine’s iconic dishes – the city’s famous baklava is without compare and its kebabs are truly works of art, the standard by which all others are measured.

-Quick bite: On this food tour we’ll explore the tangled roots of Izmir’s cuisine and culture, enjoying the friendly laid back environment of the markets near the agora and sampling a variety of dishes unique to this city.
+Quick bite: On our Izmir food tour we’ll explore the tangled roots of this Aegean city’s cuisine and culture, enjoying the friendly laid back environment of the markets near the agora and sampling a variety of dishes unique to this city.

-Quick Bite: From Tunisian brik to Provençal pastis, discover the diverse flavors, people and places that make this vibrant port city so irresistible on this epic food tour.
+Quick Bite: Join this epic food tour in Marseille to discover the diverse flavors, people and places that make this vibrant port city so irresistible.

-Quick bite: On this walk through Oaxaca’s historic center, we’ll get an edible crash course on the ingredients and techniques that are a bedrock of traditional Oaxacan cooking and on how they are being safeguarded.
+Quick bite: On this food tour in Oaxaca, we’ll get an edible crash course on the ingredients and techniques that are a bedrock of traditional Oaxacan cooking and on how they are being safeguarded.

-Quick Bite: Join this food tour to spend a day getting to know Porto’s lesser-known food traditions, local institutions and its heroes in the kitchen.
+Quick Bite: Join this food tour in Porto to spend a day getting to know the city’s lesser-known food traditions, local institutions and its heroes in the kitchen.